zseartcc/fe-toolbox/fetools/README.md

 ## Installation
-Run `pip install fetools` from the terminal
+Run `pip install fetools` from the command line

 ## Documentation